For tips, extra details, and related products, click item images or names.

 In the United States, various state legislatures have enacted, or are considering enacting, laws about the amount of lead content allowed in jewelry.
 A Federal law has also now been enacted for children's jewelry.
 We're here to help you sort through the confusion:

-California is the only state to pass legislation that affects adult jewelry, but even if you don't live in California, you might need to follow California law (for example if you sell jewelry online to California).
+At the time that we wrote this page, California was the only state to pass legislation that affects adult jewelry, but even if you don't live in California, you might need to follow California law (for example if you sell jewelry online to California).

 If a component is suitable for California, it's suitable for adult jewelry anywhere in the United States!

 The US Consumer Product Safety Commission (CPSC) enacted the Consumer Product Safety Improvement Act (CPSIA), which took effect February 10, 2009.
 These Federal US regulations require a third-party to test children's jewelry for lead content.

 Some individual states have also passed legislation about restrictions for lead content in children's jewelry.
 Because Rings & Things' components are not intended for children's jewelry, we do not plan to label our products with additional classifications.
 Generally speaking, though, precious-metal components and certified lead-free components should comply with even the strictest lead-by-weight restrictions.

 The European Union (EU) REACH Regulation limits lead and its compounds in all jewellery (for adults as well as children).
 The regulation states: "Lead ...
 And its compounds ...
 Shall not be placed on the market or used in any individual part of jewellery articles if the concentration of lead (expressed as metal) in such a part is equal to or greater than 0.05% by weight."
 This amount equals 500 parts per million (500ppm) by weight.

 Most newly-made solid pewter on the market today is lead free.
 But, cast plated items (including antiqued pewter, gold, bronze and silver) are may still contain some lead (Pb).
 The reason this matters is because lead is toxic and can cause serious